 What Else You Need to Know About the Path of Gods Italy

 Guided or Self-Guided Tour?

-You can do the Path of Gods on either a privately arranged guided tour through Bologna Welcome and they’ll also arrange your luggage transfer.
+You can do the Path of Gods on either a self-guided or guided trip (see above sections for details on the 6 day/5 night and 3-day/2 night tours) in which luggage transfer ins included.
 In that case you just need to bring your day hiking gear.

 What are the Accommodations on the Path of Gods Italy Like?